 Comprehensive coverage insurance offers more complete protection at a slightly higher cost than fixed coverage.

-Comprehensive insurance plans provide percentage-based coverage, This means that they cover some percentage of your medical bills, up to a certain amount, and then 100% of your bills thereafter.
+Comprehensive insurance plans provide percentage-based coverage.
+This means they cover a percentage of your medical bills up to a certain amount, and then 100% of your bills thereafter.

-This is the reason that comprehensive plans are preferred.
+This is why comprehensive plans are preferred.
 They provide better protection.

 An Important benefit of comprehensive plans is their one-time deductible.

-Comprehensive health insurance is a type of health insurance policy that covers the cost of medical expenses related to sickness or injury.
+Comprehensive health insurance is a type of health insurance policy that covers medical expenses related to sickness or injury.
 It also covers expenses related to preventive care, such as routine checkups and immunizations.

 It’s important to remember that while comprehensive plans may cost more in premiums today (and every month thereafter), they’ll pay out less over time since they’ll cover a greater number of claims.